-When enabled, the imager can read symbols with or without a function 1 character in the first position.
+When enabled, the Imager can read symbols with or without a function 1 character in the first position.
 If a symbol has a function 1 character in the first position, it must conform to EAN format.
 Symbols that conform to EAN format will also be subject to the special output formatting options available in this command.

 Note: Code 128 status must be enabled for EAN status to be active.
-If EAN status is required, the imager will only decode symbols that have a output format, application record separator status, application record separator
+If EAN status is required, the Imager will only decode symbols that have a function 1 character in the first position and that conform to EAN format.
+All symbols read will be subject to the special output formatting options available in this command.